kercre123/victor/docs/development/perf-metric-tool.md

 (or 0 to disable)

 ### Use from command line
-Currently, the only interface to PerfMetric is through Victor's embedded web server.
+The interface to PerfMetric is through Victor's embedded web server.
 From the command line, this will start a recording session, assuming ANKI_ROBOT_HOST is set to your robot IP:

 ```curl ${ANKI_ROBOT_HOST}':8888/perfmetric?start'```